ewuerfel66/Subverse_Sampler/README.md

 ### The News Sampler
 The News Sampler selects a simple random sample of 100 articles for each source.

+The results of the sampler are displayed on the [Subverse Sampler](https://odin-central.github.io/) site for review.

 ## Sources:
   - Left: